 And even that was too much for the proprietor of the Sun: ‘He dislikes Europe,’ Andrew Neil once wrote of Rupert Murdoch, ‘and barely even visits as a tourist.’
 As it happens, a 1994 survey found that Australia, the land of Murdoch’s birth, was found to be Britain’s ‘number one dream destination’.
 (It may perhaps be relevant to note that the survey was conducted by the Travel Channel, owned by Sky TV.)

-Despite the anti-American sneering to be found in refined circles, much of the most interesting British culture has looked across the Atlantic for inspiration.
+Despite the anti-American sneering to be found in refined circles, much of the more interesting British culture has looked across the Atlantic for inspiration.
 The most obvious case is pop music, where Britain has repeatedly taken on American styles and created something new from them (rock ‘n’ roll, punk, acid house), but the same is true for Lionel Bart, Anthony Newley and Andrew Lloyd Webber reinventing the stage musical; for writers such as Leslie Charteris, James Hadley Chase and Hank Janson borrowing from the hard-boiled tradition; and for the likes of Alan Moore, Neil Gaiman and Grant Morrison transforming the world of comics.
 From the Black and White Minstrels to Grand Theft Auto, it is the imagery of America that has shaped British popular culture.

 Indeed, the dream of Stateside success has been a major motivating force.
 No rock ‘n’ roll band ever fantasized about breaking Austria, or making it big in Portugal.
 While French critics may have venerated Alfred Hitchcock as an auteur, he took care to stay in Hollywood when making his movies.
 And the awards ceremonies that get reported here are all American: an Oscar, Emmy, Grammy or Tony means more that, say, a Felix or a Rose d’Or.
-(The one exception is the Nobel Prize for Literature, but only when a British writer is the recipient.)
+(The one exception is the Nobel Prize for Literature, but only when an English-language writer is the recipient.)